aaronsb/jira-insights-mcp/README.md

 ### MCP Configuration

-To use this MCP server with Claude or other AI assistants that support the Model Context Protocol, add it to your MCP configuration:
+To use this MCP server with Claude or other AI assistants that support the Model Context Protocol, add it to your MCP configuration using one of the following methods:

+#### Local Build Configuration

+If you've built the project locally, use this configuration:

 ```json
 {